justin-napolitano/cost-of-living-projections/index.md

 title: "cost-of-living-projections"
 repo: "justin-napolitano/cost-of-living-projections"
 githubUrl: "https://github.com/justin-napolitano/cost-of-living-projections"
-generatedAt: "2025-11-23T08:30:05.244306Z"
+generatedAt: "2025-11-23T08:45:42.737151Z"
 source: "github-auto"
 ---

-# Technical Overview of the cost-of-living-projections Repository
+# Technical Overview of cost-of-living-projections

 ## Motivation

-This repository addresses two distinct but related economic modeling challenges: projecting annual living costs in major US cities and estimating the annual cost of shipping carbon dioxide from Europe to US ports.
-Both problems involve uncertainty and variability in input parameters, making Monte Carlo simulation an appropriate methodology.
+This project aims to provide quantitative projections for two distinct but related domains: the cost of living in major US cities and the economic cost of shipping carbon dioxide across the Atlantic.
+Both analyses employ Monte Carlo simulations to model uncertainty and variability in key parameters, enabling probabilistic estimates rather than deterministic outputs.

-The cost of living models aim to provide transparent, data-driven estimates to support salary negotiations and financial planning, while the shipping cost models contribute to understanding the economic feasibility of carbon transport infrastructure, a topic of growing importance in climate mitigation strategies.
+The cost of living models focus on Houston and New York City, providing a data-driven basis for salary negotiation and financial planning.
+The shipping carbon models estimate the annual cost of transporting supercritical CO2 from European ports to US terminals, a relevant problem in the context of carbon capture and storage infrastructure.

 ## Problem Statement

-1. **Cost of Living Projection**: Determine the annual housing and living expenses in Houston and New York City using probabilistic modeling to capture variability in rent and food costs.
-The goal is to estimate a salary threshold sufficient to meet typical landlord income requirements.

-2. **Shipping Carbon Cost Projection**: Model the annual economic cost of shipping supercritical CO2 from European ports to US ports.
-This involves accounting for variable shipping distances, capacities, port selections, and round-trip durations, incorporating uncertainty in these parameters.
+1. **Cost of Living:** Estimating living expenses involves multiple uncertain variables such as rent, food, and other monthly costs.
+Static or point estimates fail to capture this variability, limiting their utility for informed financial decisions.

+2. **Shipping Carbon:** The economic feasibility of shipping CO2 depends on complex factors including shipping distances, vessel capacities, and operational costs.
+Prior estimates contained errors due to unit conversion mistakes, underscoring the need for transparent and reproducible modeling.

+## Project Components

+### Monte Carlo Simulations

+Monte Carlo methods are used extensively to model distributions of uncertain variables.
+For cost of living, parameters such as rent and food costs are sampled from normal distributions bounded by empirically derived minima and maxima.
+For shipping costs, variables include shipping distances, capacities, port selections, and round-trip durations, with fixed and variable parameters modeled probabilistically.

+### Data Sources

+- NYC housing data is included as a CSV file, likely used to parameterize rent distributions.
+- Estimates for Houston living costs are based on personal experience and bounded by plausible ranges.
+- Shipping data and port information appear to be drawn from academic sources and prior reports, with references to work from Università Bocconi.

+### Notebooks and Reports

+- `cost_of_living_monte_carlo.ipynb` contains the core Monte Carlo models for living expenses.
+- `shipping_projections.ipynb` implements the shipping cost simulation.
+- Markdown files document methodology, revisions, and findings, including corrections for earlier errors.

 ## Implementation Details

-### Monte Carlo Simulation Approach

-The core technique employed is Monte Carlo simulation, where uncertain variables are modeled as random draws from probability distributions (primarily normal distributions bounded by minima and maxima).
-This approach allows quantification of uncertainty and the generation of confidence intervals for cost estimates.

-### Cost of Living Models

-- Data Sources: NYC housing data from 2018 and an estimate for Houston based on current rental conditions.
-- Variables Modeled: Monthly rent and food costs.
-- Methodology: For each variable, define a normal distribution with specified mean and standard deviation based on observed or estimated bounds.
-Sample repeatedly to simulate annual costs.
-- Output: Confidence intervals for annual rent and living expenses, used to infer adequate salary levels (e.g., $90,000 annual salary sufficient for qualifying for median NYC rent).

-### Shipping Cost Models

-- Variables: Shipping distances, tanker capacities, ports of origin and destination, round-trip durations, and cost per ton of transport.
-- Data Handling: Distances between ports and capacities are sampled from distributions reflecting variability.
-Fixed variables like cost per ton are currently static but planned for conversion to distributions.
-- Correction of Errors: A prior decimal conversion error in distance units was identified and corrected, demonstrating the importance of transparency and code publication.
-- Modeling Infrastructure: Includes referencing external research on LNG shipping capacities and adapting those to supercritical CO2.

-### Documentation and Transparency

-- Markdown reports accompany notebooks to document methodology, revisions, and findings.
-- The author emphasizes transparency to avoid unintentional misinformation, as evidenced by the public correction of earlier errors.
+- Simulations rely on Python 3 and NumPy for statistical sampling.
+- The Monte Carlo approach samples from normal distributions defined by median and standard deviation parameters.
+- Shipping cost models include dynamic variables such as shipping distance and capacity, modeled with random sampling within defined bounds.
+- Reports emphasize transparency and reproducibility, publishing code alongside results to facilitate verification and error correction.

 ## Practical Considerations

-- The models rely on somewhat dated or estimated data; updates and more granular data scraping are planned to improve accuracy.
+- The cost of living models currently use dated or approximate data; ongoing work aims to improve data quality through web scraping and updated sources.
-- The Monte Carlo approach provides probabilistic insights rather than deterministic answers, which is crucial for decision-making under uncertainty.
-- The modular structure allows for extension, such as adding more ports or refining cost parameters.
+- The shipping cost model was revised after discovering a unit conversion error that significantly inflated cost estimates, highlighting the importance of code transparency.
+- The project structure separates notebooks, markdown reports, and supporting files for clarity and modularity.

 ## Summary

-This project exemplifies the use of probabilistic modeling to address real-world economic questions with inherent uncertainty.
-It combines domain knowledge in urban economics and carbon shipping logistics with computational methods to produce transparent, reproducible analyses.
-The emphasis on code publication and error correction underscores a commitment to rigor and reliability in modeling.

-When returning to this work, focus on the data sources for distributions, the assumptions behind fixed vs. variable parameters, and the integration of domain-specific knowledge into the Monte Carlo framework.
+This repository serves as a computational toolkit for probabilistic cost projections in two domains with significant economic and policy relevance.
+It demonstrates the application of Monte Carlo methods to real-world problems, emphasizing reproducibility and iterative refinement.
+The work is technical and practical, intended as a reference for ongoing development and analysis rather than polished end-user software.